 SECTION 16.4.
 Section 17.22 of Session Laws 2005-276 reads as rewritten: "SECTION 17.22.(a) Funds appropriated in this act to the Department of Correction to support the programs of Harriet's House may be used for program operating costs, the purchase of equipment, and the rental of real property to serve women released from prison with children in their custody.
-Harriet's House shall report by February 1 of each year to the Joint Legislative Commission on Governmental Operations Joint Legislative Corrections, Crime Control, and Juvenile Justice Oversight Committee on the expenditure of State appropriations and on the effectiveness of the program, including information on the number of clients served, the number of clients who have been rearrested within three years of successfully completing the program.
+Harriet's House shall report by February 1 of each year to the Joint Legislative Commission on Governmental Operations Joint Legislative Corrections, Crime Control, and Juvenile Justice Oversight Committee on the expenditure of State appropriations and on the effectiveness of the program, including information on the number of clients served, the number of clients who successfully complete the Harriet's House program, and the number of clients who have been rearrested within three years of successfully completing the program.
 The report shall provide financial and program data for the complete fiscal year prior to the year in which the report is submitted.
 The financial report shall identify all funding sources and amounts.